STEP 1 – Prepare the sowing pots

 STEP 2 Three examples of fern development.
 Prothalli just forming, prothalli well grown with true ferns just starting, and prothalli replaced by small fern plants

-STEP 3 – Patch out small fern plants
+STEP 3 – Separate out small fern plants

 Ensure pots/modules are clean and fill with compost.
 The same composts can be used as for sowing.
 Again, additional fertiliser is not normally required.
 Water the pots and allow to drain overnight.
 Choose pots or modules suitable to the size of the plants and of the bags you intend to use.